-So what’s the best season to hike?
+So what is the best season for hiking?

 Don’t be afraid to venture into the backcountry or frontcountry in each of the beautiful seasons.
 The adventures that are unique to each time of year make hiking and adventuring all the more exciting.
 And even if you hike the same trails, the same forests, the same mountains, and the same parks each season, you will still see and experience new things.

 The leaves in the forests will change colors in the fall and drop to the ground in the winter before coming alive again in the spring and summer.
 The mountains will be coated in a heavy blanket of snow in the winter and could be at least partially passable in the summer.
 A winter desert will look juxtaposed with red rock and white snow while a summer desert promises hot, dry heat.

 - Red River Gorge

 PIN IT AND SAVE THIS POST FOR LATER!